innova-foundation/innovajs-lib/README.md

 ### Browser
-The recommended method of using `denariusjs-lib` in your browser is through [Browserify](https://github.com/substack/node-browserify).
+The recommended method of using `innovajs-lib` in your browser is through [Browserify](https://github.com/substack/node-browserify).
 If you're familiar with how to use browserify, ignore this and carry on, otherwise, it is recommended to read the tutorial at https://browserify.org/.

 **NOTE**: We use Node Maintenance LTS features, if you need strict ES5, use [`--transform babelify`](https://github.com/babel/babelify) in conjunction with your `browserify` step (using an [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/) preset).